Masks are now required to help prevent spread of COVID-19

 - Get support from others.
 Stay in touch with family and friends by phone, email or online platform.

 If you are diagnosed with COVID-19, someone from the Health Department will contact you to ask for your help with contact tracing.
 Contact tracing is a strategy used to determine the source of an infection and how it is spreading.
 Finding people who are close contacts to a person who has tested positive for COVID-19 and therefore at higher risk of becoming infected themselves, can help prevent further spread of the virus.
 You'll be asked questions about your activities – within a certain timeframe – to help identify anyone you had close contact with.
-(Close contact means being closer than six feet apart for a long time while you were infectious.)
+(Close contact means being closer than six feet apart for 15 minutes or more while you were infectious.)
 Those contacts might include family members, co-workers or health care providers.
 The team then gets in touch with those contacts and provides health guidance.
 A close contact is asked to stay home for 14 days and watch for symptoms.

 Most people with mild illness can recover at home.
 While there is no specific treatment, someone sick with COVID-19 should get plenty of rest, drink plenty of fluids, and take fever-reducing medication if needed.